thimovandermeer/push_swap/README.md

 * rb : rotate b - shift up all elements of stack b by 1.
 The first element becomes the last one.
 * rr : ra and rb at the same time.
 * rra : reverse rotate a - shift down all elements of stack a by 1.
 The last element becomes the first one.

+## Solution
+To solve this problem I have created four different algorithms:
+### solve three
+This one is fairly easy, you determine the position of the biggest and smallest number.
+If you know on which position they are located inside the array you just swap them.
+### solve five
+This one builds on the earlier on the solve three.
+It pushes the biggest and smallest number to the B stack.
+After that it solves the A stack using solve three then it pushes from stack B the biggest to the top and the smallest to the bottom of stack A.
+### solve 100
+From here it start to become fun.

+#### Batches
+I'm using an algorithm which puts the numbers in the B stack in batches.
+I first determine the batch sizes, I solve a couple of stack with different stack sizes and check how much rotations it needs to solve it.
+As soon as I found one which is fairly efficient I use that batch size as the standard.
+For 100 I use a batch size of 5.
+So the stack which contains 100 numbers is putted in 5 groupes each with its own upper and lower limit.

+#### Closest to upper of lower border
+As soon as I know the batches I start pushing the smallest batch to the B stack.
+I determine the position of all the numbers which are part of this batch inside the A stack.
+After that I check which of those numbers is closest to the top or buttom of the A stack.

+#### Moving number up or down the stack
+When I know which number is closest I start moving that number to the Top or Buttom of the stack.
+As soon as it gets there I push the number to the B stack.
+These steps continue until the entire stack is added to the B stack in batches.
+This way I know that all numbers which have to be pushed back in order are fairly close to eachother inside the B stack.

+#### Moving back to the A stack
+The last step is pushing all these numbers back to the A stack.
+Again I calculate the distance from the highest number to the top or buttom and start pushing them back to A untill all numbers are sorted inside the A stack.

+### solve big stack which means more than 100
+The bigstack is solved in nearly the same way as solve 100 the only difference is the batch size.
+I determine the batch size again and use this new batch size inside my logic.
+The perfect batch size for an array of 500 is around 13 batches.

 ## How it works
 Once you clone this repository you have a couple of make options: